mmeyer95/meredithmeyer.info/_posts/2019-4-5-Portfolio.md

 Below is a high-level overview of many of the project I have worked on recently.
 For more information, visit my GitHub profile, or contact me directly (see footer).

 ## Lane Finding
-#### Skills: Computer Vision, OpenCV, Python, Jupyter Notebooks
+#### Skills: Computer Vision, OpenCV, Python, Camera Calibration, Video Processing, Jupyter Notebooks

 Using Canny edge detection for a grayscale image, followed by a Hough Line Transform, I was able to identify lane lines on images captured from a vehicle dash.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/b9hYK5LCyrs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Advanced Lane Finding
-#### Skills: Computer Vision, OpenCV, Python, Camera Calibration, Video Processing, Jupyter Notebooks

 This project focused on more advanced image manipulation in order to calculate the lane curvature and vehicle positioning within the lane.
 For real video footage captured from a vehicle's dash, I applied steps of:
 1. Undistorting each image